micahwoods/atcweb3/content/post/business-mirror-best-practices/index.md

 {{< figure src="business_mirror_v2.png" >}}

-I spoke at the seminar about a continuous improvement system for turfgrass, and recorded [this screencast](https://vimeo.com/375475148) describing that system.
+I spoke at the seminar about a continuous improvement system for turfgrass, and recorded [this screencast](https://youtu.be/3fAk32YYZ3Q) describing that system.

-{{< vimeo "375475148" >}}
+{{< youtube "3fAk32YYZ3Q" >}}